cjdbarlow/bedside-notebook/howto.md

 * Revise antibiotics table with some useful PK/PD/tissue penetration things
 * Move paeds anaesthesia to the concepts section and pyloromyotomy and inhaled FB to surgical sections
 * Split out paeds ICU considerations into specific disease
+* Try get rid of that non-breaking space after the chapter number in the top breadcrumbs

 # Package to-do